HMS Guardian 1789 – an epic battle for survival

 On arrival in Cape Town Riou now wrote another letter:

 Sir, – I hope this letter will reach you before any account arrives of the loss of His Majesty’s ship Guardian.
 If it should, I have to beg of your lordships that, on the 23rd of December, the ship struck on an island of ice; and that on the 25th all hope of her survival having vanished, I consented that as many of the officers and people should take the boats as thought proper.
 But it pleased Almighty God to assist my endeavours, with the remaining part of the crew, to arrive with His Majesty’s ship in this bay yesterday.
 A Dutch packet is now under sail for Europe, which prevents me from giving any further particulars, especially as at this instant I find it more necessary than ever to exert myself to prevent the ship from sinking at her anchors.

-I am, Sir, most respectfully your ever obedient servant, E. Riou
+Your ever obedient servant, E. Riou

 This letter arrived at the Admiralty on April 28th, five days after Riou’s first letter and in this period Riou and his men had been mourned as dead.
 News was sent immediately to King George III, “who on reading it, expressed uncommon satisfaction.”

 It is pleasing to know that though the 21 surviving convicts were sent on to Australia, 14 of them were pardoned as a result of Riou’s report of their good conduct on the Guardian.